TwitchPlaysBF2/Localization_Files_BF2/README.md

 # Localization Files for Battlefield2 by TwitchPlaysBF2

-Download latest version (stable release):
+Download the latest version (stable release):
 * https://github.com/TwitchPlaysBF2/Localization_Files_BF2/releases/latest/download/English.txt

-View work-in-progress version (could have problems):
+View the work-in-progress version (could have problems):
 * https://raw.githubusercontent.com/TwitchPlaysBF2/Localization_Files_BF2/main/English/English.utxt

+# Help

+If you find issues or need help, come in my discord or submit an issue on GitHub.

 # Connect with TwitchPlaysBF2: